redpwn/rctf/docs/content/configuration.md

 `value`|Required.
 The value to match against.
 `divisions`|Required.
 A list of divisions (by id) that the user is allowed to be in.
 The default division is the first in the list.

-If a user is not allowed to be in the `defaultDivision` or they do not match any rules in `assignDivision`, then they are not allowed to register.
+If a user does not match any rules in `divisionACLs`, then they are not allowed to register.
+Evaluating entries is done in the order they are configured, and only the first matching entry applies.

+If `divisionACLs` is not specified or email verification is off, then any user is allowed in any division, and the first division is the default.

 ## Shared Configuration